POLICY MANUAL (UPDATED 6-1-2022)

 Employees requesting a day off must have approval of management.
 Time off must be requested at least two weeks in advance.
 This is considered an excused day off.
 Unexcused days off (taking a day off without giving a two week notice) will not be tolerated unless it is an emergency situation.
 Calling in sick the day of work will be considered an unexcused absence.

 Procedure for requesting day(s) off:

 Employees must keep all phone numbers with them so they can contact management or their supervisor when needed.
-If employee needs to call because they will be late or cannot make it to work, they should call the Service Solutions Center office first.
-If no one is there, a message should be left and then contact supervisor on cell phone/smartphone.
+If an employee needs to call because they will be late or cannot make it to work, they should call the Service Solutions Center office first.
+If no one is there, a message should be left and then contact the supervisor on call, by cell phone/smartphone.
 You are required to add these numbers to the contact list in your cell phone/smartphone.

 Service Solutions Center uses a computerized telephone timekeeping system.
 All employees are required to clock in and clock out of the locations to which they are assigned using this system.
 All employees are required to own and use a smartphone that has the capacity to operate the scheduling app.
 All employees of SSC are required to have a smart phone and allow the timekeeping software to use their personal data and any needed battery power to enable the GPS tracking system in the timekeeping software.
-SSC requires this GPS tracking, smart phone usage, and phone plan data usage for employees.
+SSC requires this GPS tracking, smartphone usage, and phone plan data usage for employees.